-Prior to this Andy was MP for Leigh from 2001.
-In government, Andy has held Ministerial positions at the Home Office, Department of Health and the Treasury.
+Prior to being Mayor, Andy was MP for Leigh from 2001.
+In Government, Andy has held Ministerial positions at the Home Office, Department of Health and the Treasury.
 In 2008 he became Secretary of State for Culture, Media and Sport, before returning to Health as Secretary of State in 2009.

 In opposition, Andy has served as Shadow Education Secretary, Shadow Health Secretary and Shadow Home Secretary.

 Andy lives in Leigh, Greater Manchester, with his wife and three children.
 He is a keen supporter of Everton FC.

 Mayor's Question Time

 Starting in June 2017, the Mayor has hosted a question time event, giving local people the opportunity to quiz the mayor about a range of local issues.
 After being unable to run this event due to the coronavirus pandemic, Mayor's Question Time returned in September 2022.

 Mayor's Question Time is now held quarterly across Greater Manchester.
 Keep your eyes on our social media channels for further information on venues, dates and times.
 Visit our Communications and Engagement webpage (opens in a new tab) to be kept updated on GMCA's work.Find out more about Mayor's Question Time

 Accountable to and representing the people of all 10 boroughs in Greater Manchester, Andy steers the work of Greater Manchester’s Combined Authority, leading on issues such as the economy, transport, police and fire services, to ensure Greater Manchester is one of the best places in the world.

 Responsible for transforming public services and shaping the future of our region, the Mayor represents Greater Manchester people, making the case for our region at the heart of government and on the world stage.